-Most mattress pads come in a skirt, or fitted-sheet, style that is attached to the periphery of the pad.
+Most mattress pads come in a skirt, or fitted sheet, a style that is attached to the periphery of the pad.
 This periphery is elastic, which helps you fit the pad snuggly on your mattress.
 Think of it like a bed sheet but with a soft pad attached to it.

 This anchored strap is a quilted pad with elastic straps at each of the pad’s four corners.
 These are generally cheaper and are a great option for thin mattresses.

 You want to make sure that whatever pad you choose, the fit isn’t too tight on your mattress.
-Not only will this make it difficult for you to put your pad on and off, but it will put stress on the seams that can cause damage.
+Not only will this make it difficult for you to put your pad on and off, but it will put stress on the seams — and that can cause damage.

-Many people use the termsmattress pads andmattress toppers interchangeably.
+Many people use the terms mattress pads and mattress toppers interchangeably.
 It’s important to note that they are not the same thing.
 They are constructed differently and serve different purposes.

 Though both are designed to make your bed more comfortable and protected, toppers are thicker than pads and are designed to change the way mattresses feel and how they support your back and neck.
 You can think of them as the older brother or sister of the pad.

 People who use both generally put the pad on top of the mattress topper for optimal support.
 Style-wise, toppers usually do not have the fitted sheet construction.